rossant/galry/docs/manual.md

 Those primitives are described by a set of **vertices**.
 A **vertex** is a vector of length 2, 3 or 4.

-A dataset is rendered *with a single call* to an OpenGL command, so that rendering is fast.
-This explains why there is the need for homogeneity within a dataset.
-Also, let's note that within a dataset, objects can be drawn independently (for example, different curves that are not physically connected).
+A visual is rendered *with a single call* to an OpenGL command, so that rendering is fast.
+This explains why there is the need for homogeneity within a visual.
+Also, let's note that within a visual, objects can be drawn independently (for example, different curves that are not physically connected).

-**In conclusion, a dataset is meant to be a big object in general**.
-It is not a good idea to define too many datasets since that can really hurt performance.
+**In conclusion, a visual is meant to be a big object in general**.
+It is not a good idea to define too many visuals since that can really hurt performance.

-*Very technical note: actually, it may happen that several OpenGL commands are issued for a single dataset.
+*Very technical note: actually, it may happen that several OpenGL commands are issued for a single visual.
 It occurs when the number of vertices is high, typically higher than 65,000.
 The reason is that the OpenGL buffers cannot always be bigger than that.
 The set of vertices is then automatically and transparently cut by Galry into multiple buffers, which are rendered in sequence at each frame.*

-#### Templates
+#### Visual creation

-A dataset is an instance of a **data template**.
-A data template is a particular type of graphical object that follows a specific pattern.
-Examples: a single-line text, a scatter plot (set of points), a set of curves, a set of rectangles or triangles, a set of barplots, a single bitmap image, a set of identical textures at different positions (sprites), etc. Galry comes with predefined templates that can be used for simple plots.
-However, custom templates can also be created, either from scratch or through specialization of predefined templates.
+A visual can either be created from scratch, or by specializing an existing visual.
+Galry comes with a set of predefined visuals to plot curves, points, images, point sprite textures, text, 3D meshes, etc. The user interested in creating its own custom visual should look the code of the existing visuals.

-More precisely, a template is defined by:
+Technically, a visual is defined by:
   * a set of *variables*, or *fields*, that have a name, a type, and various characteristics,
   * *vertex shader* and *fragment shader* source codes, that describe how